Communication Studies (BA)

 - Student Lounge

-Our programs open up many careers paths in media and cultural industries, including:
+Our programs open up many career paths in media and cultural industries, including:

 - Writer, director and producer for film, television, radio, internet, and interactive media